Xiu-Min Li, MDM

 Julie Wang, M.D

 Dr. Wang joined the NCCAM CERC: Center of Excellence for Research in CAM in 2007 and is the clinical PI for the clinical trials to assess the safety and efficacy of FAHF-2 TM for food allergic individuals.
-She has been on the faculty of the Jaffe Food Allergy Institute since 2005, after completing her fellowship in Allergy and Immunology at The Mount Sinai Medical Center.
+She has been on the faculty of the Jaffe Food Allergy Institute since 2005, after completing her fellowship in Allergy and Immunology at The Mount Sinai Health System.
 Dr. Wang received her pediatrics training at the Weill Medical College of Cornell University.
 She is board certified in Pediatrics and Allergy and Immunology and is a member of the American Academy of Allergy, Asthma, and Immunology.

 Sylvan Wallenstein, Ph.D.